wp-plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.33 - 26 Apr 2011 =
+* BugFix : Links Widgets and other get_bookmarks() output was hidden from non-Administrators on the front end (since 1.3.30)

 = 1.3.32 - 26 Apr 2011 =
 * BugFix : Filtering could not be disabled for some Custom Post Types / Taxonomies (via Roles > Options > Realm)